fangq/mcxcl/README.md

 	sudo ln -s /path/to/matlab /usr/local/bin

-please replace <tt>/path/to/matlab</tt> to the actual <tt>matlab</tt> command full path (for Mac, this is typically <tt>/Application/MATLAB_R20???.app/bin/matlab</tt>, for Linux, it is typically <tt>/usr/local/MATLAB/R20???/bin/matlab</tt>, ??? is the year and release, such as 18a, 17b etc).
+please replace `/path/to/matlab` to the actual `matlab` command full path (for Mac, this is typically `/Application/MATLAB_R20???.app/bin/matlab`, for Linux, it is typically `/usr/local/MATLAB/R20???/bin/matlab`, `???` is the year and release, such as 18a, 17b etc).
 You need to type your password to create this link.

-To verify your computer has MATLAB installed, please start a terminal on a Mac or Linux, or type "cmd" and enter in Windows start menu, in the terminal, type "<tt>matlab</tt>" and enter, you should see MATLAB starts.
+To verify your computer has MATLAB installed, please start a terminal on a Mac or Linux, or type `cmd` and enter in Windows start menu, in the terminal, type `matlab` and enter, you should see MATLAB starts.

-## Step 3.
+### Step 3.
 Download MCXCL

 One can download two separate MCXCL packages (standalone mcxcl binary, and mcxlabcl) or download the integrated MCXStudio package (which contains mcx, mcxcl, mmc, mcxlab,